tapaskp/rewards/rewards-service/README.md

-# Spring Boot + Spring Data JPA example

-This is the source code for [Spring Boot + Spring Data JPA example](https://mkyong.com/spring-boot/spring-boot-spring-data-jpa/)
+# Reward Service for Charter

 ## Technologies used:
 * Spring Boot 3.1.2